sentryco/PasskeyLib/readme.md

 ### Todo:
 - An interesting aspect with passkey is that we can use a secondary device to authenticate on. challnage response.
 So we could build in a sort of require secondary device challange feature.
 Exclusive.
+- Investigate if we can broadcast receipt from another device.
+If that works, we could build in passkey support for chrome. by scanning the qr in chrome. and then broadcasting from iPhone etc.
 - Write unit tests based on the codebase.
-Use AI to suggest areas that are testable and write test code etc
+Use AI to suggest areas that are testable and write test code etc ✅